Consulting and AnalysisLogistics

 • It appears that FNS is delivering faulty and/or late goods, for which operations at despatch and/or post-DC receipting must be responsible.
 (We need to know more, however, to be confident about this.)

-Now we need to ascertain exactly why around half of the 88% of products that pass QC at receipting subsequently become failed orders.
+Now we must ascertain exactly why around half of the 88% of products that pass QC at receipting subsequently become failed orders.
 For this, we have to look closely at the reasons for order failure according to the data on customer complaints.
 This pie chart breaks down the proportional share of those reasons.

 It appears that outbound logistics (delivery) has a lot to answer for!